theprakashkumar/parco/README.md

 -   Change the send icon to button in `NewPost` component.

 -   Add a custom hook to handle all the inputs.

+-   Refactor profile page so that it uses `followUnFollow` from the hook directly.